 “Basically, the congregation would sing in full-voice, very loudly.
 It was originally in three-part harmony, so the melody was the middle voice, and then there was an upper [part] and a bass part below.
 And so it’s a very distinctive texture because the melody is not the top voice, it’s in the middle.
 Typically, the melody was sung in octaves by both men and women.
 The other parts might also be sung in octaves, but for sure, the melody was.
 It’s just a texture that, in a way sounds somewhat medieval — many open fifths and open fourths; things like that.”

-WFMT listeners have the opportunity to share in this tradition on Sunday, December 13 at 7:00 pm and Friday, December 25 at 6:00 pm; we’ll feature Grammy-award winners Jeannette Sorrell and Apollo’s Fire in a special holiday program, Christmas on Sugarloaf Mountain.
+WFMT listeners have the opportunity to share in this tradition; we’ll feature Grammy-award winners Jeannette Sorrell and Apollo’s Fire in a special holiday program, Christmas on Sugarloaf Mountain.

 This celebration of the American immigrant experience shares the spirit and history of Appalachia’s Irish and Scottish roots through music.
 The 35-member ensemble includes the 10-voice children’s choir Apollo’s Musettes; they bring a joyous concert experience with the warmth of period instruments.
 Fiddlers, medieval harp, hammered dulcimer, bagpipes, singers, and children’s voices join together to evoke the Celtic roots of an Appalachian holiday.
 In this one-hour special, you’ll be transported from Christmas Eve in medieval Scotland to the folk carols and shape note hymns of Appalachia.
 Join Jeanette Sorrell and me for a toe‐tapping Christmas gathering in Virginia.